-Comments received via mail must be postmarked by August 18, 2023.
-If you need assistance in providing a written comment, please contact the DVRPC Office of Communications and Engagement at 215-238-2929 or public\affairs@dvrpc.org.
-In addition, DVRPC frequently employs social media (Facebook, Twitter, and Instagram) during the public comment period to garner the public's interest and attention.
-For example, DVRPC will highlight different projects and facts via social media posts.
-For those without internet access, draft documents are available at the DVRPC office in the American College of Physicians Building in downtown Philadelphia, or they can request the DVRPC Office of Communications and Engagement to mail the draft documents to them by calling 215-592-1800.
-Hardcopies of the Draft TIP documents are also available at certain public libraries across the region that are listed in Table 34.
+Comments received via mail had to be postmarked by August 18, 2023.
+If assistance was needed in providing a written comment, one had to contact the DVRPC Office of Communications and Engagement at 215-238-2929 or public\affairs@dvrpc.org.
+Legal notices explaining the public comment process were published by the following newspapers: the Philadelphia Inquirer, the Courier Post, Trenton Times, Al Dia, Philadelphia Tribune, South Jersey Times, and Burlington County Times.
+In addition, DVRPC frequently employed social media (Facebook, Twitter (now "X"), and Instagram) during the public comment period to garner the public's interest and attention.
+For example, DVRPC highlighted different projects and facts via social media posts.
+The public comment period was also included in DVRPC's monthly newsletter, which goes to over 14,000 individuals.
+For those without internet access, draft documents were available at the DVRPC office in the American College of Physicians Building in downtown Philadelphia, or they could request the DVRPC Office of Communications and Engagement to mail the draft documents to them by calling 215-592-1800.
+Hardcopies of the Draft TIP documents were also available at certain public libraries across the region that are listed in Table 36.